evanwill/_drafts/_notes/ubuntu-gnome.md

 If you have issues with your keyboard or touch pad, there is a bug with some laptops in the kernel shipped with 17.10--see my note on [adding new kernels to Ubuntu]({{ "/notes/ubuntu-kernel.html" | absolute_url }}).
 Other than the complications mentioned above, most of the essentials to get set up are in my older [Ubuntu tips]({{ "/notes/ubuntu-tips.html" | absolute_url }}).

+If you want to do some more serious customization, GTK+ can be styled with CSS ([docs](https://developer.gnome.org/gtk3/stable/theming.html)).
+You can start a program with a debug window to get all the information, sort of like using inspect dev tools on a web browser:

+`GTK_DEBUG=interactive gedit`